rashimarakkar/Express-RESTful-API-/README.md

 # Product Management API
 This is a RESTful API built with Node.js and Express that manages a collection of products.
 It supports CRUD operations, including creating, reading, updating, and deleting products.
+The API uses MongoDB as its database, with Mongoose as the library for data modeling and interaction.

 ## Installation